ar-ushi/append-jira-details-action/README.md

 1. **Update PR Title:** It updates the title of the Pull Request to include the Jira ID and Summary.
 2. **Append Jira Description:** It appends the Jira description to the body of the Pull Request, providing additional context.
-3. **Update Label:** It updates the label on the PR based on the Jira Issue Type.
+3. **Update Label:** It updates the label on the PR based on the Jira Issue Type & Fix Versions.

 This action simplifies the collaboration between your GitHub repository and Jira project, ensuring that your PRs are enriched with relevant Jira information.